Organisational culture is critical

 For a strategy within an organisation to develop and be implemented successfully, it must fully align with the organisational culture.
 Strong cultures promote successful strategy implementation while weak cultures do not.
 That’s why managing organisational culture has to be on the top agenda for every company.

+High-performance organisations set, manage, and monitor their culture to achieve strategic objectives.
 They start by defining the desired culture required to enable their strategy, then define values that align with their culture and intentionally cultivate these in their workforce.

 Managing organisational culture

 Culture is the backbone of every organization.
 But how exactly do you create great culture?

 Assess your current culture.
 Start by creating three lists:

 - What should stay?
 Write down the aspects of your culture that you like and want to preserve

 - What should go?
 Write down the aspects of your culture that must die if you are going to go forward